Skip to main content

 The rooming house operator must maintain your room and the rooming house in good condition and make sure any repairs are done by qualified people.

 You must tell them as soon as possible and in writing if anything needs to be repaired, especially if not fixing the problem could cause more damage.
-If you apply to VCAT to claim for compensation, but did not give written notice about the problem to the rooming house operator, it could affect your claim.
+If you apply to Rental Dispute Resolution Victoria (RDRV) to claim compensation, but did not give written notice about the problem to the rooming house operator, it could affect your claim.
 Find out more about reporting damage on our page on repairs and maintenance.

 If the rooming house operator delays or doesn’t do repairs after you have reported a problem, you can claim compensation for what that cost you.
 Keep evidence of the problem and your costs to include in your claim.